Leading: Practices

 Leading can be used to enhance the legibility of a page or block of text.
-The standard leading used in printing is usually +2 points for mechanically set body text, or +20% in digital typesetting.
-In both cases, with a 10 pt font the usual leading is 12 pt, creating a 10/12 ratio, which is considered single spacing.
-Some type designers recommend a leading between 20% and 45% of the font size.
+In The Elements of Typographic Style, Robert Bringhurst recommends more leading for longer measures, and for typefaces with darker weight, larger x-height, a vertical axis, or no serifs.
+The typographer Matthew Butterick recommends leading between 20% and 45% of the font size.

 Double spacing is an entrenched practice due to the era of typewriters and, in academic settings, to allow the addition of handwritten comments and proofreading.
 Typewriters had a limited number of options for leading, and double spacing was chosen as a default.
 Double spacing increases the amount of unused white space on a page and reduces the number of lines on a page.
 Too much leading can cause continuity problems, as the eyes of the reader are required to travel a greater distance between lines of text.

 Text set "solid" (no leading) appears cramped, with ascenders almost touching descenders from the previous line.
 The lack of white space between lines makes it difficult for the eye to track from one line to the next, makes rivers more obvious, and hampers readability.